labelcarrote/BattlePHP/readme.md

   - snap.svg : "0.2.0" [1]
   - jquery.minicolors : "?"
 [1]
   - jquery.cookie : "1.3.1" [1]

+  Note : no server side dependencies in applications, only frontend js and css

 Create a new website / application
 ----------------------------------